 - The complexity of the global food chain

 Food and drink have become a global industry, with many positive aspects including access, affordability and variety of food on the market.
 However, the integrity of increasingly complex food supply chains is often compromised.
 This is because the sourcing and transport of ingredients and products across a range of countries and supply chain players for raw materials, processing and retail creates difficulties for surveillance and increases the number of opportunities for fraudulent activity.

 - Food Consumption

-Overconsumption and waste put unnecessary pressure on the food system.
+Overconsumption and food waste put unnecessary pressure on the food system.
 Around one in three people suffer some form of malnutrition, i.e. under nutrition (wasting, stunting and underweight); micronutrient deficiency; and overweight, obesity and diet related noncommunicable diseases (such as heart disease, stroke, diabetes and some cancers).
-In 2016 1.9 billion adults, 340 million children aged 5-19 years old and 41 million under 5 were overweight or obese.
-At the same time, 462 million adults, 52 million children under 5 years of age were wasted, 17 million were severely wasted and 155 million stunted.
+In 2016, 1.9 billion adults, 340 million children aged 5-19 years old and 41 million under 5 were overweight or obese.
+At the same time, 462 million adults were malnourished and 52 million children under 5 years of age were wasted, 17 million were severely wasted and 155 million stunted.
 Moreover, 1 billion people suffer from ‘hidden hunger’ whereby they are getting enough calories but not enough micronutrients (vitamins and minerals).